Gerolmed/BuildRealm/README.md

 All versions from 1.13 upwards **should** be supported if supported by either SWM or ASWM.
 That being said tested versions are: 1.15, 1.16, 1.17, 1.18.

+NOTE: ASWM 1.18 is a highly unstable development version.
+This leads to inherted broken functionalities at all ends.

 This plugin currently only works on a single server at once!

 **This project has not been fully released yet and is still under development in some areas.**